kliewerdaniel/objective06/docs/CRITIQUE_AND_UPDATES.md

 1. Read this document in full.
 2. For each change listed, open the target file, locate the relevant section, and apply the specified edit.
 3. For each new file listed, create the file with the specified content.
-4. After all document updates are complete, run a consistency pass: search all documents for mentions of "Kuzu" (not preceded by "Lady" or "Ladybug") and replace with "LadybugDB".
-5. After the consistency pass, re-read `BUILDING.md` and confirm that all updated documents satisfy the Definition of Completion for documentation tasks.
+4. After all document updates are complete, re-read `BUILDING.md` and confirm that all updated documents satisfy the Definition of Completion for documentation tasks.
-6. Only after steps 1–5 are verified complete: proceed to Phase 1 implementation as defined in `roadmap/phase_01_foundation.md`.
+5. Only after steps 1–4 are verified complete: proceed to Phase 1 implementation as defined in `roadmap/phase_01_foundation.md`.

 Do not skip document updates to reach implementation sooner.
 The documentation is the system until the code exists.

+**Note:** C-1 (Kuzu → LadybugDB migration) is now **COMPLETED**.
+All Kuzu references have been replaced with LadybugDB (default) or Neo4j (enterprise fallback) across all documentation files.

 ---